 There is a meat shop on the farm and a abattoir run by the oldest Rainer son, Ben.
 He lives on the farm with his wife Angie and three children, Joy, Ty and Jason.

-The second oldest (Dustin) is siding houses and living on the farm with his wife Lena and daughter Emily.
-He is raising beef, sheep and pigs.
+The second oldest (Dustin) is raising beef, sheep and pigs with his wife Lena and daughter Emily, and running his Food Truck called Salt Lick BBQ

-Kurtis is the youngest son and also lives on the farm with his partner Merly.
+Kurtis is the youngest son and also lives on the farm.
 He helps with farm maintenance and repairs.
-Currently working on his electrical ticket.
 He is handy in many areas, welding, plumbing, electrical, carpentry and artist creator of crafts.
 Including metal lawn ornaments, wind chimes, wood work and to many to mention.
+He is currently working as an journey man electrician

 Morning begins with Milking one cow to keep everyone happy with fresh milk.
 Karl is up long before this time, as he is programmed for early morning milking and has not been deprogrammed as of yet.